admhpr/oversight/content/blog/rust-variables-and-mutability.md

 To learn more, run the command again with --verbose.

 ```
 This is a good thing, the compiler is nudging you to solving the issue at hand.
-Take note of `cannot assign twice to immutable variable x`.
+Take note of the following message: `cannot assign twice to immutable variable x`.

 Now we know we have two options to achieve the desired output.
 We can either create a new immutable variable and assign `6` to it.
 Or, we can make `x` mutable.
 If we want to make `x` mutable we can add the `mut` keyword to the variable declaration.